-GFS prides itself on being an outstanding place to work; in our last staff survey, 94% of our team said GFS is a happy place to work.
+GFS prides itself on being an outstanding place to work.
 Both in our work and our interactions with colleagues, we are led by our values of being girl focused, brave, ambitious, inclusive, feminist and fun.
 We are a growing organisation, and our work practices support a healthy work life balance and mental well-being.
 By joining the team, you will have an opportunity to use your skills to make a real difference; especially if you are as passionate as we are about reaching girls and young women who need GFS so much right now!
 We actively encourage staff to get involved with as wide a range of learning and development activities as possible.
 These include (but aren’t limited to):

 • Online learning programmes